omahs/protocol-2/docs/basics/functions.rst

 batchCancelERC721Orders
 ----------------------------

-This function cancels an number of ERC721 order using the order `nonce` field.
+This function cancels a number of ERC721 order using the order `nonce` field.

 .. code-block:: solidity